Connecting geometry and performance of two-qubit parameterized quantum circuits: Geometry, quantum mechanics, and parameterized quantum circuits

 \subsection{Quantum Natural Gradient descent}

 We have discussed the possibility of the metric derived for directly applying Eq.~\eqref{ParametrizedQGT} being generally degenerate.
 In this section, we calculate the ``Fubini-Study'' metrics (by following Eq.~\eqref{ParametrizedQGT}) and see that most are indeed degenerate.
 Although this is the case, it has been shown in \cite{Stokes2019} that these degenerate matrices, in practice, lead to improvements in the number of iterations for the optimization process, through approximating to a block-diagonal or diagonal form, adding numerically small values to make matrices invertible, and/or taking the pseudo-inverse.
+A more recent study, however, notes that (block-)diagonal approximations to the metric tensor may not be necessary as the cost of computing the metric tensor is asymptotically negligible \cite{VanStraaten2021}.
 Using the standard gradient descent method, the parameter update rule for the parameters in the quantum circuit is:

 where $\eta$ is the step size or learning rate and $\mathcal{L}(\boldsymbol\theta)$ is the objective function to be minimized.